top of page

 Introduction

-"Can conversation without face-to-face interaction warm our hearts as much as facing each other?" - Excerpt from Ha Ji-won's work notes
+"Can a conversation shared face-to-face truly warm our hearts just as much?" – From Ha Ji-won's Work Notes

 bottom of page